What to Wear to Machu Picchu | The Perfect Machu Picchu Clothing for All Seasons

 After taking a look at the weather in this part of Peru we then move onto settling the question of Machu Picchu – what to wear?
 As well as clothing, this section discusses what shoes to wear to Machu Picchu, plus what kind of clothing makes the best Machu Picchu hiking gear.

-If you’re wondering whether you really need hiking boots, check out what we have to say on those.
+If you’re wondering whether you really need hiking boots, check out our guide on hiking boots for Peru.
 A quick hint – having the best hiking shoes for Machu Picchu really can make or break your experience.
 It really is that important.

 Also covered is the question of finding the right day pack and how your hiking gear for Machu Picchu is carried.
 We also explain your options regarding a sleeping bag, which you’ll need for the longer treks.
 The good news is that your porter will carry this for you – but the bad news is that the weight is included in your baggage allowance.